Welcome to Woodland Way!

 You may have noticed the “Arcade”, that big black box in the rumpus room.
 A fun summer project was built by my son and I when he was in Middle school.
 It has many of the classic games you’d find in the arcades back in the 70s and 80s.
 It also has games for the original Atari VCS and other systems.

-See the separate section for playing games with it.
+See my Arcade Instructions for playing games with it.

-• If you go west along Oak Grove Boulevard, you will run into a boat ramp intothe Willamette River.
+If you continue west along Oak Grove Boulevard, you will run into a boat ramp into the Willamette River.
+Want to walk even further?
+We like walking along River Forest Road, follow these Google directions.

 For Coffee

-While there is a Starbucks nearby, we really like Awakenings in the historic area of Oak Grove.
+While there is a Starbucks nearby, we really like Awakenings (Google Maps) in the historic area of Oak Grove, as they also have live music and beer on Friday evenings.

 Restaurants and Food Carts

 McLoughlin Blvd has many restaurants and chains (like Subway).
-Check out Pho 360 for a locally owned family restaurant.
+Check out Pho 360 for a locally owned family restaurant, and Arrivederci (Google Maps) serves up a variety of good jazz acts with their Italian fare and wine.

 foodcarts.jpg